Compare Nationwide Building Society mortgages

 You’ll need to provide proof of identity, proof of address, proof of UK residency, proof of deposit and proof of earnings.

-To back this up, employees will need to provide their last three monthly payslips.
-If you’re paid weekly or fortnightly, you may need to provide more.
-Self-employed applicants will need to provide at least two years worth of accounts.
-You may also be asked for up to six months worth of recent bank statements.
+To back this up, employees will need to provide their latest monthly payslip.
+If you’re paid weekly or fortnightly, or you receive bonuses or commission, you may need to provide more payslips.
+Self-employed applicants will need to provide at least two years’ worth of accounts.
+You may also be asked for up to three months’ worth of recent bank statements.

 Applicants must be at least 18 years old, and no older than 75 when the mortgage term is due to end.

 All applicants will be subject to an affordability assessment and credit check.
 If you’ve suffered more than three months of mortgage arrears in the past three years, you’ll be declined.
 If you’ve suffered an undischarged bankruptcy, a discharged bankruptcy less than three years ago or a property repossession, you’ll be declined.

 You can make general mortgage enquiries by calling 03457 30 20 10, using the online chat service on nationwide.co.uk, or by visiting a local branch.